Birch-san/birchlabs-site/src/_posts/2018-01-28-word-post-processing.markdown

 [As of iOS 11](https://developer.apple.com/videos/play/wwdc2017/208/), it's multi-threaded, it can tokenise all iOS/macOS system languages and identify 52 different languages – however, only eight languages are supported for lemmatisation, part-of-speech identification, and named entity recognition: English, French, Italian, German, Spanish, Portuguese, Russian, and Turkish.

+#### Isn't CFStringTokenizer redundant?

+If NSLinguisticTagger can do tokenising, why introduce NSLinguisticTagger at all?

+1. CFStringTokenizer produces more word-sized tokens (see the sections to come on [compound nouns](#1-compound-nouns) and [contractions](#3-contractions))

-So why not use NSLinguisticTagger for everything?
-Well, unless things have changed with the iOS 11 optimisations, CFStringTokenizer is historically [orders of magnitude faster](https://medium.com/@sorenlind/three-ways-to-enumerate-the-words-in-a-string-using-swift-7da5504f0062) at tokenising the same given length of string (although may perform comparably for small strings), and its tokenising time scales far better with input string length.
-So I decided to leave the tokenising to CFStringTokeniser, and the tagging to NSLinguisticTagger!
+2. Unless things have changed with the aforementioned iOS 11 optimisations, CFStringTokenizer is historically [orders of magnitude faster](https://medium.com/@sorenlind/three-ways-to-enumerate-the-words-in-a-string-using-swift-7da5504f0062) at tokenising the same given length of string (although may perform comparably for small strings), and its tokenising time scales far better with input string length.

+Thus, I decided to leave the whole-page text tokenising to CFStringTokeniser, and everything else to NSLinguisticTagger!

 <!-- ### Looking up non-dictionary form words -->